Raquel Leviss Dishes on Her Dating Life

 “First time around when I got married, we didn’t do a prenup.
 But there was an addiction problem and when the trust was broken, I realized this isn’t a marriage I want to continue.
 He didn’t want to get divorced and I was like, ‘How about we split our bank account?’
 And then he agreed,” stated Shay.

-The mother asserted that she “definitely learned a big lesson” following her divorce during a confessional interview.
+The mother of one asserted that she “definitely learned a big lesson” following her divorce during a confessional interview.

 “Vanderpump Rules” has been renewed for a tenth season.